-Dave Dusseault, COO of TradeKing, told me that many TradeKing clients have expressed 1) they didn't have the time to devote to self-managing their investments and/or 2) they thought they understood investing but their results have indicated otherwise.
-Further, the firm discovered via a survey that many people don't want to engage with financial advisors directly for fear of financial judgment but feel comfortable answering questions and making decisions online.
+Dave Dusseault, COO of TradeKing, told me that many TradeKing clients have expressed 1) they didn’t have the time to devote to self-managing their investments and/or 2) they thought they understood investing but their results have indicated otherwise.
+Further, the firm discovered via a survey that many people don’t want to engage with financial advisors directly for fear of financial judgment.
+But they feel comfortable answering questions and making decisions online.
 As a result, TradeKing decided to develop, present, and sell professional managed investment portfolios online to better service its clients.

 Because TradeKing’s expertise is in offering low-cost discount brokerage services with great customer service, the firm turned to Ibbotson Associates for the design, development, and management of its investment portfolios.
 Ibbotson Associates is a registered investment advisor and Morningstar company that provides asset allocation, manager selection, and portfolio construction services primarily to institutional investors.

 The Core Portfolios and Momentum Portfolios associated with TradeKing Advisors were introduced in May 2014 (though Ibbotson has a 35-year track record).
 The Momentum Portfolios and an add-on feature to the Core Portfolios (RiskAssist) are no longer being offered to new clients as of December 2016.

 As TradeKing is continually improves the customer experience, changes may be made in how information is presented in the coming months, including information on each portfolio’s performance (the number one question potential clients ask about the portfolios).
 For example, the minimum balance to establish a Core Portfolio account has dropped from $5,000 to $500 (Ally has a $100 minimum).

 Here’s the skinny on TradeKing Advisor’s professionally managed portfolios (past):